-Note: Since only one script can be open at a time, you must close the open script before you can record a new script or open an existing script.

-Click File > Close Script or click the X on the script tab.
+- Since only one script can be open at a time, you must close the open script before you can record a new script or open an existing script. - If you change calculator models, any open script will be closed. - ► Click File > Close Script or click the X on the script tab.